flavorstudios/website/README.md

 settings:
 In production these values are provided via Vercel, and any `.env*` files are git-ignored so they can't override the deployed configuration.
-Use `.env.local.example` as a template for local development:
+Use `env.example` as a template for local development:

 NEXT_PUBLIC_FIREBASE_API_KEY